tjgore/tj-portfolio/content/articles/project-structure-and-layout-nextjs-blog.md

 export default Footer
 ```

 Next up is the `Layout` component which is a Higher Order Component (HOC) that we will use to wrap our pages to act as the base.

+Another example of a HOC is the Link component beacuse it must wrap the tag/s we want to link to.

 The Layout will also include the Nav and Footer components since the layout is like the base/foundation.